Eraldo/colegend/README.rst

 ==============
-cogame-project
+colegend-project
 ==============

-CoGame is a playful online peer-2-peer co-coaching platform.
+CoLegend is a playful online peer-2-peer co-coaching platform.

 It provides a guided journey to gain an overview over the personal development jungle.